 - Administrative support in the process of registering for an exam.

-Preparatory course for DipIFR exam - spring 2015
+Preparatory course for DipIFR exam - autumn 2015

 The Academy: Registration

 Both the preparatory course and exam are held in the English language.
 The standard training consists of 8 modularised days (7 hours of training per day) and includes:

 - study materials developed by PwC experts (all materials are in the English language)